christianboothby/drug-reviews/Technical Report .md

 Through the analysis of my data, which will be web-scraped, I aim to identify review traits which are predictive of positively or negatively rated medical drugs and use these insights to help provide recommendations for various sectors within the healthcare industry.

 The results of which my analysis was based was achieved through using statistical learning models such as classification predictive modelling, sentiment analysis and natural language processing.
-The best model that I fitted performed with 87.6 % accuracy, compared to a baseline of 68.7%.
-Actionable insights were extracted from this, resulting in the construction of a recommendation dataset of positivly ranked drugs grouped by condition.
+The best model that I fitted performed with 87.6% accuracy, compared to a baseline of 68.7%.
+Actionable insights were extracted from this, resulting in the construction of a recommendation dataset of positively ranked drugs grouped by condition.
 Furthermore, analysis into the language used in the reviews was completed in order to identify differences between the positive and negative reviews.
-Through using the coefficients extracted from the best model, the featured importance of words in the review could actively distinguish between positive and negative reviews.
+Through using the coefficients extracted from the best model, the feature importance's of words in the review could actively distinguish between positive and negative reviews.

 ## Motivation

 I have always been fascinated with the healthcare industry and the complex network of sectors behind it.
 Having transitioned from research into data science, I knew I wanted to investigate how data science and the healthcare industry are intertwined.
-This brought me to this project, looking at how the public perception of drugs can be used to make insights into drug success or failure.
-Having come from research, working on synthesising complex drug structures, I am aware of how pharmaceutical companies, and doctors alike, do not take the public’s perception of a drug into consideration.
+This brought me to this project, looking at how the public perception of drugs can be used to make insights into drug production and distribution.
+Having come from a background in research, working on synthesising complex drug structures, I am aware of how pharmaceutical companies, and doctors alike, do not take the public's perception of a drug into consideration.
 Is there more to understand and apply beyond the theoretical science and can machine learning help uncover this?

 ## Problem Statement